The Port Coquitlam Heritage

 Our volunteers are always happy to try and accomodate tours of our Museum and Archives.
 We may be small but we pack a lot of good information into our little space.
 To date we have co-ordinated tours for school groups, seniors groups, immigrant/ESL groups as well as other service groups.
 The feedback so far has been great!
 Sometimes we can even combine historic downtown walking tours with our museum tours.
 Our exhibits typically change 2-3 times per year so theres always something new going on.
 Admission is free however for co-ordinated tours we may ask for a small donation on a per-person basis.
 Generally speaking we can accomodate no more than about 15 people at one time in the museum space.
 To request a group tour please Contact Us with the details of your group.

 Our volunteers also maintain the official community archives for Port Coquitlam.
 These archives are comprised of photos, newspaper articles, official city records, artwork, artifacts and other historical items.
 Over time, and as budgets permit, many of these items are being digitized so that they can be easily reproduced as images and can be searched on our website.
 Soon we will be adding a public research area where members of the public can access some of this content through a computer workstation and a small library of books and magazines.
 When volunteers are on-site they can assist with research requests.
 A small fee may be charged for these requests.

-Heritage at Leigh Square also houses a central open area that will be used for programs and presentations, such as our "Evenings at the Museum".
+Our space in The Outlet contains a small central open area that will be used for programs and presentations, such as our "Evenings at the Museum".
 When this space is not in use for programs the "Kidz Zone" will be available.
 This area will offer heritage themed games, books and art projects for children 4 and older.
 When volunteers are available parents can browse the museum while their children enjoy the Kidz Zone.
 Just look for "Redd" the salmon with his conductor hat.